-Eating a lot of added sugar is really bad for your health.
+Eating a lot of added sugar is bad for your health.

-The average American may be eating around 15 teaspoons (60 grams) of added sugar per day (10).
+What’s more, research shows that many people eat too much added sugar.
+In fact, the average American may be eating around 15 teaspoons (60 grams) of added sugar per day (

-However, most people aren't pouring tons of sugar on their food.
+However, most people aren’t pouring lots of sugar on their food.

-A large part of the sugar people eat is "hidden" inside various packaged and processed foods, many of which are then marketed as healthy.
+A large part of your daily sugar intake is hidden inside various packaged and processed foods, many of which are marketed as healthy.

-Here are 8 ways that food companies hide the sugar content of their foods.
+Here are 8 ways that food companies hide the sugar content of foods.

 Sugar is the general name given to the short-chain carbs that give your food a sweet taste.
 However, sugar has many different forms and names.

 You may recognize some of these names, such as glucose, fructose, and sucrose.
 Others are harder to identify.

 Because food companies often use sugars with unusual names, this ingredient can be difficult to spot on labels.